 The Metroparks have been working closely with an advisory group of trail users and long-time mountain biking partner organization, Clinton River Area Mountain Bike Association (CRAMBA), to provide input on the wants and needs of regular users of the trails.
 The outcome has been a collaborative development process that has highlighted problem areas of the existing trails so that creative solutions can be found, and a premier trail experience can be developed.

-In mid-June the first phase of construction began.
-Included in this first phase are brand new trail loops A and B, and the Northern Connector segment as identified in the field design plan for the trail system developed by Applied Trails Research in May 2019.
-Loop A consists of the Metroparks’ first natural surface handcycle accessible trail, and users will be able to rent a handcycle from the park to experience it for themselves (thanks to a grant from the League of Michigan Bicyclists).
+In June 2020 the first phase of construction began.
+Included in this first phase are brand new trail loops, now named Beach and Bee Line, and the Northern Connector segment as identified in the field design plan for the trail system developed by Applied Trails Research in May 2019.
+Loop A (Beach) consists of the Metroparks’ first natural surface handcycle accessible trail.
 Also included is developing an improved signage and wayfinding system to implement on new trails and eventually continue through existing trails.
 The first phase of that signage can now be seen on Beach, Bee Line and Grom trail segments.

-The contractor, Flowtrack, was on site for one week during June to begin work on Loop B. You won’t see contactors back out for a few weeks, but the new development areas aren’t ready for riders yet.
+The contractor, Flowtrack, was on site through summer and fall 2020 working on new segments.
+They will be back in 2021 to continue work on other trails.
 We’re asking you to please stay off construction areas to ensure there is no damage done to trail segments under construction.
-Construction will continue throughout the summer and early fall, and all existing trails remain open for users to enjoy without interruption.
+Construction will continue throughout the summer and early fall, and finished trails remain open for users to enjoy without interruption.

 In November 2019, the Metroparks Board of Commissioners approved site plans for what Stony Creek Boat Launch area would look like after a three phase redevelopment project.